anitdevrim/Lol-Champion-Scrape/README.md

 docker-compose up
 ```

-Now, localhost:4444 is ready for our scraping process.
+Now, localhost:4444 is ready for scraping process.
 This process may take few seconds.

-Now use the command below to run our program.
+Now use the command below to run the program.

 ```bash
 python3 run.py